SwapnilJambhulkar/SwapnilJambhulkar/README.md

 Hi there 👋🏻, My name is Swapnil Jambhulkar.
 I'm a passionate full-stack developer from Nagpur, Maharashtra 🌎.
 I'm a graduate Computer Science Engineer with  experience in Javascript, React, Next.js and NodeJs 👨‍🎓.
 I love to work with new technologies and develop web applications 🔭.
 Currently, I am learning how to improve the performance of progressive web applications for a better user experience 🌱.
 Now I am Open to Work as a Software Engineer 🚀.

 - 🔭 I’m currently working on Next.js,
-- 🌱 I’m currently learning GraphQL, Advanced Reactjs, ML, and AI
+- 🌱 I’m currently learning GraphQL, Advanced Reactjs, Next JS
 - 💬 Ask me about #Javascript #ReactJS #NodeJS
 - 😄 Pronouns: he/him
-- 🏋️‍♀️ Hobby: Working out at the gym is not just a hobby for me; it's a passion that keeps me energized and motivated.
+- 🏋️‍♀️ Hobby: Working out at the gym is not just a hobby for me; it's a to keeps me energized and motivated.

 ### 🤙 Connect with me: